 How To Save Money On Gas This Winter

-Doing a double take at the pumps lately?
-Rising gas prices are weighing on wallets, leaving many people pinching pennies to fill up the tank.
-The dread only gets worse with cooler days ahead.
-Did you know that the colder it gets, the more fuel your vehicle uses?
-A drop in temperature from 75 to 44 degrees can increase fuel consumption by 12 to 28 percent.
-Cold air is denser, increasing drag on your car.
-Wind speed is also higher in the winter, increasing aerodynamic resistance and fuel consumption.
-While fuel prices (and the weather) may be beyond our control, following these tips may help you save money on gas this winter.
+Did you know that as temperatures drop, your vehicle’s fuel consumption increases?
+A decrease in temperature from 75 to 44 degrees can lead to a 12 to 28 percent rise in fuel usage.
+Cold air is denser, causing increased drag on your car.
+Additionally, wind speed tends to be higher in the winter, further boosting aerodynamic resistance and fuel consumption.
+While we can’t control fuel prices or the weather, following these tips may help you save on gas this winter.
 Read on.

 1) Don’t warm-up your engine.